MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/asset-management/asset-management-mobile-app/asset-management-app-faq.md

 ## What platforms and mobile devices are supported?

 The Asset Management mobile app runs within the Power Apps mobile app.
-All platforms supported by the Power Apps mobile app are supported for the Asset Management mobile app.
+All platforms supported by the Power Apps mobile app can also run the Asset Management mobile app.
 For details, see [System requirements, limits, and configuration values for Power Apps](/power-apps/limits-and-config).

 ## Why don't I see anything when I sign in to the app?